Estate litigation and hiring an estate lawyer

 Estate litigation practice areas

-The following are some of the areas of estate litigation that Charles Ticker can assist you with as an estate lawyer.
-If you have any questions about any of these topics or other areas of estate law, contact Charles Ticker directly by telephone at 1-866-677-7746, email, or by submitting a request in the contact from on this website.
+The following are some of the areas of estate litigation that Charles Ticker can assist you with.
+If you have any questions contact Charles directly.
+You can reach him at 1-866-677-7746, by email, or by filling out the contact form on this website.

 Claims for services provided

-If a person takes care of and helps an elderly testator, the value of these services provided are recognized by the law.
+The law recognizes the value of your services in caring for an elderly testator.
 As people age, more of them require assistance from friends and family.
 There are many situations where family may not be able to assist an elderly individual in need.
-If relatives are not available or willing to help an elderly individual, he or she may enlist the help of a neighbor or friend to help with caregiver tasks.
-The de facto “caregiver” may be promised a fair reward in the will, only to find out later that the elderly testator failed to amend his or her will accordingly.
-If this happens, estate litigation may be available to the “caregiver” for services provided to the testator.
+If relatives are not available to help a testator, she may enlist the help of a friend to provide care.
+The testator often promises de facto “caregiver” a fair reward in the will.
+The caregiver may later find out that the testator failed to amend his or her will accordingly.
+If this happens, the caregiver may sue the estate for services provided to the testator.
 Read more.

 Contesting a will

 Dependant support claims

 Estate administration disputes are common in estate litigation.
 The person appointed as the administrator of the estate (also referred to as the executor), must ensure that he or she understand his or her legal rights and obligations.
 If the executor makes mistakes administering the estate, or fails to keep proper records and accounting of various transactions, these errors and omissions may give rise to estate litigation at a later date.
 Furthermore, beneficiaries may move to have the executor removed, and he or she may be found to be personally liable to the estate.
 Estate administration and estate planning require prudent legal advice from an estate lawyer.
 Read more.